Jump to the Yakhni Pulao Recipe

-I made some changes to suit our palate and my convenience (lol), but my favourite addition is the “koylay ka dum” or charcoal smoke.
+I made some changes to this Pakistani Punjabi Biryani recipe to suit our palate and my convenience (lol), but my favourite addition is the “koylay ka dum” or charcoal smoke.
 It is a game changer and simple enough to do.
 In fact my FIL was the one who taught me how.

 Qeema Chawal.
 Rice and Ground Beef.
 Is this a qeema biryani?
 I don’t know, but when I think of biryani I think of headier spices, bolder flavors.
 Qeema Chawal for me is it’s more mellow beautiful counterpart.
 It is more pulao like in it’s simplicity of flavors and it is one of the few dishes where I will not be able to resist seconds (and maybe thirds but whose counting).
 This is another one of my mothers recipes and one of those which I make almost as well as she does.
 Almost.
 That’s more than good enough for me.

 I wasn’t sure whether I should post this recipe or not, but the further we get into Ramzan the more my body craves foods that are light yet flavorfully spicy and this checks those boxes.
 I love it most with a loaded raita, but then I love most things with a loaded raita.
 This rice dish improves in flavor and the best way to reheat is to sprinkle it with a little water before microwaving it.
 If you feel like your beef has become too ‘dry’ then add two additional tbsp of room temperature whipped yogurt into the qeema mixture before layering it with the rice.